-Linux and Unix fgrep command
+Linux fgrep command

 fgrep searches for fixed-character strings in a file or files.
 "Fixed-character" means the string is interpreted literally — metacharacters do not exist, and therefore regular expressions cannot be used.